 MRCS Part A dates

-The MRCS Part A exam is held three times per year, in January, April and September, simultaneously by each of the Royal Colleges of Surgeons.
-The upcoming exam dates, application deadlines and fees can be found in the table below:
+The MRCS Part A exam is normally held three times per year, in January, April and September, simultaneously by each of the Royal Colleges of Surgeons.
+However, the decision has been made to postpone the January 2022 diet of the MRCS Part A examination as the delivery method of the exam is being assessed, having been online since September 2020.
+The upcoming April and September exam dates, application deadlines and fees can be found in the table below:

 |MRCS Part A exam date||Application closing date||Exam fee|